phouse512/blog/_posts/2016-10-30-configuring-ssh-keys-linux.markdown

 #### Creating your SSH keys

-The responsbility of creating an SSH key pair falls to the remote user, the client.
+The responsibility of creating an SSH key pair falls to the remote user, the client.
 These next set of instructions will pertain only to this process, and all should be run on your local machine.
 There is a utility called `ssh-keygen` that should already be installed.
 Run it like this: